polarityjam/polarityjam/docs/whatis.rst

 this process check out the :ref:`methods` section.

 Often, an analysis performed is barely reproducible due to missing information about version, specific parameters and more.
-PolarityJaM feature extraction pipeline additionally stores all necessary meta-information to facilitate the reproduction of the extraction process at a later point in time.
+Polarity-JaM feature extraction pipeline additionally stores all necessary meta-information to facilitate the reproduction of the extraction process at a later point in time.
 This includes both, the full log output of the extraction process, as well as the specific parameters the pipeline was started with.
 This allows to perform several analyses on different data and continue